Analog vs Digital Phone Lines: Differences, Advantages, Applications

 Key Differences Between Analog and Digital Phone Lines

-Analog phone lines have been used for decades and formed the cornerstone of modern communication.
-They use traditional copper wires to transmit varying amplitude and frequency electronic signals to replicate sound waves.
+Analog phones have been used for decades and formed the cornerstone of modern communication.
+They use traditional copper wires to transmit varying amplitude and frequency electronic signals to replicate sound waves, making an analog line a simple and effective way to communicate.

 Digital phone lines are modern inventions that convert voice into binary data (0s and 1s) and transmit them over fiber optics or other advanced infrastructure.